 8.2.3 Moderating the discussion at meetings according to the agenda;

-8.3 There shall be a minimum of one (1) executive meeting held every two (2) weeks during the period September 1 to April 30.
+8.3 There shall be a minimum of one (1) executive meeting held every month during the period September 1 to April 30.
 The date of each subsequent executive meeting will be confirmed at the preceding meeting and will be reiterated to executives via email a minimum of two (2) calendar days prior to the meeting.

-6

 8.4 The frequency of executive meetings occurring between May 1 and August 31 will be left to the discretion of the executive committee.